zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 Says.

 [APZ 176.3] (# apz176.3) # apz176.3 .ref .apz} "There is no greater sin than sin
-Greed overcame miserliness. ”That is to say, there is no anger Anger must first be said.
+Greed overcame miserliness.
+"That is to say, there is no anger Anger must first be said.
 'Woe to me
 Did 'Anger arises (10-3) Paragraph 1 should be used) Someone's anger Wisdom is the key to being born weak, calm, calm and calm.